-Shortly after this David begins coming to her home to study the Torah with Yossi.
-Chanie is shocked to see him at her house.
-Soon afterwards, she and David begin to secretly meet one another.
+Soon after, David begins coming to her home to study the Torah with Yossi, something that shocks Chanie.
+This leads Chanie and David to begin secretly meeting.
 At first Chanie plans to tell David she cannot meet him again as it is forbidden.
 When David overhears her singing to Moishe, he is impressed by her beautiful voice.
-Believing her to be very gifted, David encourages Chanie to apply to Julliard, despite that fact that singing is forbidden.
+Believing her to be very gifted, David encourages Chanie to apply to Julliard, despite that fact that, for her, singing is forbidden.

 Unknown to her parents, Chanie continues to see both Jade and David, developing a strong friendship with Jade and following through on David's suggestion to apply to Julliard.
 Events come to a climax when a black boy in Crown Heights is struck and killed by one of the cars in Rabbi Schneerson's entourage.
 Set against the riots against Jews in Crown Heights, Chanie must decide her path in life and determine what matters most to her.
 Will she follow her dreams or will she remain true to her beliefs?